Author: bbc.co.uk

 "There's a lot of work to do, but today is the beginning of the new company," said Mark Reuss, GM's North American president.

-Government officials said the company's strong market debut showed they had made the right choice in rescuing the carmaker.
+Government officials said the company's strong market debut showed they had made the right choice in rescuing the carmaker."This is a bit better than people had been projecting.
+As to a year ago, it's not even in the same ballpark," Ron Bloom, the Treasury official in charge of the GM investment told Reuters.

 "A year ago, people said, 'You have no exit, you have no strategy.
 This company is not fixed'."